Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Coat Cap Contact Surfaces With RTV and Reconnect Cap Cover

 - Use any RTV product with gasket-sealing properties.
+J-B Weld makes an excellent automotive high temperature RTV if you can find it.

 - Coat the base where the plug sits with RTV, along with the cap.